cemakpolat/simple-iot-project/README.md

 #### Temperature Sensor/Service (Producer):

 Sensor simulates a temperature service that generates randomly temperature values and sends it through MQTT communication protocol to the broker as a publisher.
-The device simulating service first transmits data and then stops for a while in a continous loop.
+The service simulating device first transmits data and then stops for a while in a continous loop.
+The behavior of the simulation can be easily modified using the `App.config` file.

 **Technical View**
 Configuration File